Ripley6811/FSND-P1-Movie-Trailer-Site/README.md

 ##Instructions

-This website displays a few trailers of movies I've seen or want to see.
+This website displays a few trailers for movies I've seen or want to see.
 Hovering over a movie poster will display a popup description and a link to the "official" website if available.
 Click anywhere on the movie tile, poster or description to watch a trailer.
-Click the "Official Website" link to open the website in a new browser tab.
+Click the "Official Website" button to open the link in a new browser tab.

 ##Changes and additions